Frido: Feature Pyramid Diffusion for Complex Scene Image Synthesis: Methodology

 We note that \ourunet not only reduces the trainable parameters but also improves the results compared to vanilla per-stage U-Nets.
 For analysis, please refer to the experiments.
 Also, for training efficiency, we adopt the teacher forcing trick similar to sequence-to-sequence language models~\cite{brown2020language}, where ground truth feature conditions are used while denoising the low-level map.

-\paragraph{Coarse-to-Fine Gating} \our produces the latent codes sequentially from high-level to low-level feature maps.
+\paragraph{Coarse-to-Fine Modulation} \our produces the latent codes sequentially from high-level to low-level feature maps.
 For example, while generating $\vectorbold{z}^1_t$ (low-level), the model is conditioned on $\vectorbold{z}^2_0$ (high-level).
-We, therefore, introduce a coarse-to-fine gating as shown in Figure~\ref{arch_2}.
+We, therefore, introduce a coarse-to-fine modulation as shown in Figure~\ref{arch_2}.

-Our coarse-to-fine gating (CFG) is designed with two major goals: 1) maintaining training efficiency with teacher forcing while preventing overfitting on ground truth, and 2) making the shared U-Net aware of the current stage and timestep.
-Thus, our CFG is composed of a feature noise augmentation and a spatial-temporal adaptive AdaIN~\cite{SPADE2019, huang2017arbitrary}.
+Our coarse-to-fine modulation (CFM) is designed to incorporate (1) 2D high-level features, and (2) 1D stage and time embedding into residual blocks, allowing \our to have the high-level feature as well as stage-temporal awareness.
+Therefore, in our proposed CFM, there are two types of modulation conducted upon normalized features sequentially, between which an extra convolution (conv) and SiLU layer~\cite{elfwing2018sigmoid} are inserted.